SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 <p></p>

 ### Summary
-Let's conclude with a some key takeaways -
+Let's conclude with some key takeaways -

 - javap provides a human-readable format of class file
 - Each opcode in a bytecode is represented by 1 byte